 - Tummy aches and pains which can be severe and occasionally result in blood in the stool

 - Painful and swollen joints can occur due to inflammation, usually affecting the knees and ankles

 - Protein and blood may be found in the urine due to inflammation in the kidneys.
-Often this will resolve as your child gets better but can be a more serious long-term problem and will need careful monitoring
+Often this will resolve as the child gets better but can be a more serious long-term problem and will need careful monitoring

 How is it diagnosed?

-HSP is usually diagnosed by looking at your child’s history of symptoms and with a physical examination.
+HSP is usually diagnosed by looking at each child’s history of symptoms and with a physical examination.
 They will often need a blood test and urine test.
 If there is a lot of blood and protein in the urine, very high blood pressure, or other blood test markers of kidney damage, a kidney biopsy will be required.
 This is rarely needed, however.

 How is it treated?

 There is no specific treatment for HSP other than rest and recuperation, and symptoms usually go away within several weeks.
 Paracetamol or ibuprofen can be given to relieve any joint pains.
 Steroids may be used in children with severe symptoms, particularly bad tummy pain or kidney damage.